-13 The ICAP auction processes are described in Sections 5.13 and 5.14 of the Services Tariff.
+&lt;sup>11 The ICAP auction processes are described in Sections 5.13 and 5.14 of the Services Tariff.

-Together with the ICAP Demand Curves, the NYCA IRM is a critical input into the NYISO's ICAP auctions because it is used to calculate the LSEs' minimum NYCA-wide capacity requirements, and its methodology and data inputs are used to calculate the Locational Capacity Requirements ("LCRs").
+NYISO's ICAP auctions because it is used to calculate the LSEs' minimum NYCA-wide capacity requirements, and its methodology and data inputs are used to calculate the Locational Capacity Requirements ("LCRs").
 Specifically, after the NYSRC provides the IRM to the NYISO, the NYISO uses the NYSRC's IRM to determine the capacity requirements for New York State as a whole.
-It then uses the methodology and data underlying the determination of the base case for the IRM and the IRM determined by the NYSRC, to calculate the LCRs for LSEs.
-The IRM and the LCRs, together with the demand curve, determine the minimum amount of capacity that must be procured by LSEs.
-The NYISO informs the LSEs of their minimum capacity requirements and conducts auctions for each Capability Period (summer and winter six-month capability periods) as well as monthly and spot market auctions.
-14 Because the NYISO cannot fulfill its tariff obligations without the IRM, the NYISO has a unique interest in this proceeding that cannot be adequately represented by any other entity, and should therefore be permitted to intervene with all rights of a party.
+It then uses the methodology and data underlying the determination of the base case for the IRM, and the IRM determined by the NYSRC, to calculate the LCRs for LSEs.
+Those LCRs, together with the demand curve, determine the minimum amount of capacity that must be procured by LSEs.
+The NYISO informs the LSEs of their minimum capacity requirements and conducts auctions for each Capability Period (summer and winter sixmonth capability periods) as well as monthly and spot market auctions.
+Because the NYISO cannot fulfill its tariff obligations without the IRM, the NYISO has a unique interest in this proceeding that cannot be adequately represented by any other entity and should therefore be permitted to intervene with all rights of a party.